-In order to meet the duties set out in KCSIE 2024, Paragraph 140, our schools follow the Department for Education's filtering and monitoring standards where we will:
+To meet the duties set out in KCSIE 2023, paragraph 141, schools in The Mead Educational Trust follow the Department for Education's filtering and monitoring standards.
+We will:

-- Identify and assign roles and responsibilities to manage filtering and monitoring systems. - Review filtering and monitoring provision at least annually. - Block harmful and inappropriate content without unreasonably impacting teaching and learning. - Have effective monitoring strategies in place that meet our high safeguarding needs.
+- Identify and assign roles and responsibilities to manage filtering and monitoring systems. - Review filtering and monitoring provision at least annually.

+- Block harmful and inappropriate content without unreasonably impacting teaching and learning. - Have effective monitoring strategies in place that meet our high safeguarding needs.